-Crack is Cheaper: Some addons for the simulator (planes, scenaries, etc) are as costly (or more) than the game itself, partly because designing a good plane is extremely hard, programming-wise, not to mention having to pay the license for the use of the jet in the simulator.
+Crack Is Cheaper: Some addons for the simulator (planes, scenaries, etc) are as costly (or more) than the game itself, partly because designing a good plane is extremely hard, programming-wise, not to mention having to pay the license for the use of the jet in the simulator.
 Luckily, there's lots of freeware addons you can use, too.

 Germans Love David Hasselhoff: Judging by the amount of mods, addons and additional planes you can buy or download for free, the franchise seems to be very popular in Germany.

-That One Airport: Just like in Real Life, some airports are notorious for being a pain to land on them:note The list excludes airports whose landing conditions relays on artificial means, like the Ronald Reagan Airport in Washington, DC, due to the large amount of no-fly zones the pilots had to avoid and one of the reasons that airport is off-limits for non-American planes.
+That One Level: Just like in Real Life, some airports are notorious for being a pain to land on them:note The list excludes airports whose landing conditions relays on artificial means, like the Ronald Reagan Airport in Washington, DC, due to the large amount of no-fly zones the pilots had to avoid and one of the reasons that airport is off-limits for non-American planes.

 Trying to land into an aircraft carrier.
 For an extra challenge, try to land into one with an airliner.

-The Sunan Airport in Pyongyang, North Korea (ICAO code ZKPY) is an inversion of this trope: The most annoying part of this airport is taking off, since the runway is too far from the boarding gate and you need a lot of time just to be able to take off.
+The Sunan Airport in Pyongyang, North Korea (ICAO code ZKPY) is an inversion of this trope: The most annoying part of this airport is taking off, since the runway is too far from the boarding gate and you need a lot of time for taxiing just to be able to take off.
 On the other hand, landing on this airport is very easy.